Agribusiness Teaching Center

 Our current full-time students come from both Armenia and Georgia, and in September 2015 our first Georgian MAB students were admitted.
 As of 2015, 16 students from European universities studied in ATC undergraduate and graduate programs either one or two semesters in the framework of Erasmus Mundus and Erasmus+ programs.
 The credits from the ATC are freely transferred to the home universities.

 Undergraduate Agribusiness Program (UAB)

-The two-year Undergraduate Agribusiness Program curriculum in Agribusiness and Marketing, taught in English, is based on the Agricultural Economics curriculum of the Texas A&M University.
+The one-year Undergraduate Agribusiness Program curriculum in Agribusiness and Marketing, taught in English, is based on the Agricultural Economics curriculum of the Texas A&M University.
 Our graduates have a privileged opportunity to fill the growing agribusiness and related job markets in Armenia, Georgia, and around the globe.

 Master of Agribusiness Program (MAB)

 The Master in Agribusiness program provides an internationally competitive education which equips finance and marketing specialists, as well as entrepreneurs with strong quantitative, management, and decision-making skills.
 The MAB is a two-year thesis degree program, developed in partnership with the Department of Agricultural Economics of Texas A&M University.
 This program promotes values, culture, and an academic and professional environment cultivated by the ATC administration and academic staff.

 The degree is supported by faculty with backgrounds in economics, finance, marketing, applied business, international trade, development, international relations, and a variety of experiences in industries and organizations.
 Faculty members work closely with business-related firms, local companies, international projects and organizations, and government structures giving real world relevance to their research and lectures.